dancriddle/team_black_casework/README.md

 #team_black_casework

 ##what is it?
-Contains the web services and database/stubs to store, validate and process joint proprietor letter requests.
+Contains the web service to simulate a casework system.
 This service is completely faked, mocked etc.

 ##dependencies